 Most of the apartments that Korean schools provide will come with the following furnishings:

-Korean bathrooms are noticeably different then western bathrooms.
+Korean bathrooms are noticeably different than western bathrooms.
 All teacher apartments will contain a western style toilette; however, the shower is usually the bathroom area itself – not a bathtub or shower stall with curtains or glass walls.
-Due to the limited size of apartments in Korea bathrooms are usually configured with a shower head that comes directly out of the wall.
+Due to the limited size of apartments in Korea, bathrooms are usually configured with a shower head that comes directly out of the wall.
 The floor will be angled towards a drainage unit and when the shower is on, you’re essentially using the bathroom itself as a showering stall; meaning, when you take a shower your entire bathroom gets soaked.
 It’s nothing to worry about though, the bathrooms are completely waterproof and getting the walls, floor and evening the sealing wet is perfectly fine!

 Never walk into someone’s home with your shoes on, it’s incredibly rude in Korean culture.
 You will notice that most apartments in Korea will have a wall unit in the entrance area.
 The wall unit is NOT a bookcase, it’s a storage space for shoes and hosts will expect you to use it.

 Schools provide teachers with rent free accommodations; however, utility bills are the teachers’ responsibility.
 You can expect to pay for heat, hydro and wi-fi each month.
 Monthly utility bills usually amount to 150,000 KRW – 250,000 KRW.
 Worth noting: It’s not uncommon for apartment buildings in Korea to charge each unit with a monthly building maintenance fee.
 If the building you live in has a maintenance fee (it wouldn’t be much), you’ll likely be expected to pay for it.